 These claims will be expensive to litigate, may be protracted and our confidential information may be compromised.
 Whether or not we are successful in these lawsuits, this litigation could consume substantial amounts of our financial and managerial resources.
 At any time Computer Motion or Wilk may file additional claims against Intuitive Surgical, or we may file claims against Computer Motion or Wilk, which could increase the risk, expense and duration of the litigations.
 Further, because of the substantial amount of discovery often involved in connection with this type of litigation, there is a risk that some of our confidential information could be compromised by disclosure.
-For more information on our litigation with Computer Motion, see "Item 1: Business -- Legal Proceedings," included in the Annual Report on Form 10-K of Intuitive Surgical, Inc., filed with the SEC.
+For more information on our litigation with Computer Motion, see "Part II-Item 1: Legal Proceedings."